-We miss seeing everyone and look forward to welcoming you back to the Lubar Center at Marquette Law School for in-person events when things start to return to normal.
-Until then, we plan to produce online programming to help keep important discussions moving forward in our community.
+We miss seeing everyone and look forward to welcoming you back to the Lubar Center at Marquette Law School for in-person events in the near future.